-The RC is responsible for
+The RC is for responsible for the following:

-- (i) recommending to the Board a framework of remuneration for the Directors and key executives, and to determine specific remuneration packages for the Chief Executive Officer and each Executive Director.
+- recommending to the Board a framework of remuneration for the directors and key executives, and determining specific remuneration packages for the Chief Executive Officer and each Executive Director.
 The recommendations of the RC are submitted for endorsement by the entire Board.
-Each member of the RC will abstain from voting on any resolutions and making any recommendations and/or participating in any deliberations of the RC in respect of his remuneration package.
-As such, no Director is involved in deciding his own remuneration. - (ii) reviewing and administering the Company's compensation schemes such as Combine Will Employee Share Option Scheme (the "Scheme") from time to time.
-As part of its review, the RC shall ensure that all aspects of the Scheme are comparable to other similar companies within the industry.
+Each member of the RC is to abstain from voting on any resolutions and making any recommendations and/or participating in any deliberations of the RC in respect of his remuneration package.
+As such, no director is involved in deciding his own remuneration; and - reviewing and administering the Company's compensation schemes such as the Combine Will Employee Share Option Scheme (the "Scheme") from time to time.
+As part of its review, the RC shall ensure that all aspects of the Scheme are comparable to schemes implemented by other similar companies within the industry.

-The current policy of the RC in respect of Directors' remuneration is to provide the remuneration packages necessary to attract, retain and motivate Directors of the quality required to manage the business of the Company and to align the interest of the Directors with those of the shareholders.
+The current policy of the RC in respect of directors' remuneration is to provide the remuneration packages necessary to attract, retain and motivate directors of the quality required to manage the business of the Company and to align the interest of the directors with those of shareholders.